Chinatowns in Queens: Languages

 Many languages are spoken in Flushing Chinatown.
 English can be heard alongside many Sinitic languages, such as various Mandarin (Northeastern Mandarin, Beijing dialect), Min (Fuzhounese, Hokkien), Wu (Shanghainese, Suzhounese, Hangzhounese, Wenzhounese) and Cantonese, while Hakka varieties and Mongolian are now emerging.

 Cuisine

-The popular styles of Chinese cuisine are ubiquitously accessible in Flushing, including Korean-Chinese cuisine, Hakka, Taiwanese, Shanghainese, Hunanese, Sichuanese, Cantonese, Fujianese, Xinjiang, and Zhejiang cuisine.
+The most popular styles of Chinese cuisine are accessible in Flushing, including Korean-Chinese cuisine, Hakka, Taiwanese, Shanghainese, Hunanese, Sichuanese, Cantonese, Fujianese, Xinjiang, and Zhejiang cuisine.
 Even the relatively obscure Dongbei style of cuisine indigenous to Northeast China is now available in Flushing, as well as Mongolian cuisine and Uyghur cuisine.
 These diverse Chinese immigrant populations have brought with them their own regional food cuisines which have led to Flushing being considered the "food mecca" for Chinese regional cuisine outside of Asia.

 Media

 The World Journal, one of the largest Chinese-language newspapers outside China, is headquartered in adjacent Whitestone, Queens, with offices in Flushing as well.
 Numerous other Chinese newspapers such as the China Press, Sing Tao Daily, The Epoch Times, as well as other English-language publications, are available in the Flushing Chinatown.

 SinoVision, one of the largest Chinese-speaking media networks in North America, also has headquarters in Flushing.